-http://localhost:8000/sample2/index.html
+Enter http://localhost:8000/sample2/index.html on a Web browser to start the Web server gateway if you want to run the sample programs as applets.

-Running the sample programs with Adaptive Server Anywhere
+Running the sample programs with SQL Anywhere

-All of the sample programs are compatible with Adaptive Server, but only a limited number are compatible with Adaptive Server Anywhere.
-Refer to index.html in the sample2 subdirectory for a current list of the sample programs that are compatible with Adaptive Server Anywhere.
+All of the sample programs are compatible with Adaptive Server, but only a limited number are compatible with SQL Anywhere.
+Refer to index.html in the sample2 subdirectory for a current list of the sample programs that are compatible with SQL Anywhere.

-To run the sample programs that are available for Adaptive Server Anywhere, you must install the pubs2_any.sql script on your Adaptive Server Anywhere server.
+To run the sample programs that are available for SQL Anywhere, you must install the pubs2_any.sql script on your SQL Anywhere server.
 This script is located in the sample2 subdirectory.